lankahsu520/HelperX/helper_GStreamer.md

 # 13. [gst-rtsp-server](https://github.com/GStreamer/gst-rtsp-server)

-> RTSP server based on GStreamer.
+> RTSP server based on GStreamer (>= 1.19).
 This module has been merged into the main GStreamer repo for further development.

 ```bash
 $ git clone https://github.com/GStreamer/gst-rtsp-server.git